Skip to content

 Human review overheadHigh; reviewers parse large docsLow; reviewers validate one micro-spec at a time

 The distinction matters because AI agents fail differently from human developers.
 A human brings contextual judgment to fill gaps; an AI agent interprets loosely, so boundary conditions get skipped.
-That investment is worth it when a missed edge case would surface as a silent production bug.
+Spelling out each behavior as its own micro-spec is worth the overhead when a missed edge case would surface as a silent production bug.

 The Four-Phase Micro-Spec Workflow